KeplerGO/KeplerBlog/content/K2/C9-MST.md

 The Microlensing Science Team (MST) was selected through a peer-review process during K2 GO Cycle 3 by a panel of professional volunteers.
-The MST will coordinate with and make recommendations to the K2 Guest Observer (GO) and Project Offices regarding the observational planning of Campaign 9.
-The MST is composed of the following people:
+The aim of the MST is to coordinate with and make recommendations to the K2 Guest Observer and Project Offices regarding the observational planning of Campaign 9.
+This includes the selection of targets for Campaign 9.
+The MST is comprised of the following people:

 * David Bennett (University of Notre Dame)
 * Andrew Gould (Ohio State University)
-* Calen Henderson (Ohio State University)
+* Calen Henderson (NASA JPL)
 * David Hogg (New York University, Inc.)
 * Matthew Penny (Ohio State University)
 * Rachel Street (Las Cumbres Observatory Global Telescope Network, Inc.)

-In order to best maximize the scientific returns from the microlensing data, Campaign 9 targets will be selected by the MST in coordination with the K2 GO and Project Offices.
-Campaign 9 will therefore differ from previous and future K2 Campaigns, where targets are proposed by the community at large.
-However, a small number of pixels will be available for approved Director's Discretionary Target (DDT) programs.
+The latest updates on the Campaign 9 microlensing experiment will be posted [here](http://keplerscience.arc.nasa.gov/k2-c9.html).

+Since Campaign 9 differs from previous and future K2 Campaigns (where targets are proposed by the community at large), the Guest Observer Office is offering a small number of pixels for approved Director's Discretionary Target (DDT) programs.
 [The call for DDT proposals can be found here](http://keplerscience.arc.nasa.gov/k2-ddt.html).   <font color=red>The deadline for DDT proposals for Campaign 9 is December 10, 2015.</font>